colinrozzi/rust-mcp/IMPLEMENTATION_PLAN.md

 ## Conclusion

-This implementation plan outlines the remaining work required to fully meet the Model Context Protocol specification.
-By following this plan, we will create a robust, specification-compliant Rust implementation that enables seamless integration between LLM applications and external data sources and tools.
+We have made significant progress in implementing the Model Context Protocol specification, with the completion of the resource templates and completion API feature.
+By continuing to follow this plan, we will create a robust, specification-compliant Rust implementation that enables seamless integration between LLM applications and external data sources and tools.

+## Next Steps

+Based on our current progress, our immediate focus will be:

+1. Enhancing the URI template expansion with full RFC 6570 support
+2. Implementing the roots feature for content organization
+3. Adding progress reporting and cancellation support

+These improvements will provide a more robust foundation for the remaining high-priority features like sampling enhancements and security controls.